-For the past 20 years I have been a full time academic at the University of Alberta and most recently at Athabasca University.
+For over 20 years I was a full time academic at the University of Alberta and most recently at Athabasca University.
 In addition to the scholarly tasks associated with that position, I have been active on the keynote circuit, giving over 50 keynote talks at educational technology, distance education and general education conferences.
 I also organized the world’s first online conference in 1992 for the International Council for Distance Education and continue to make presentations using videoconferencing.
 I also have taken on small consulting jobs for governments and universities over these years.

 Most of my talks focus on the opportunity to improve or enhance teaching as result of new pedagogies and new technologies.
 I try to mix a bit of humour, some broader theoretical insights and some practical ideas for teachers into each talk.
 I usually post the slides to my Slideshare account and always license them under a Creative Commons By license, for adaption and re-use.

 A few of my talks have been recorded and you are welcomed to view them.